danzohar23/PodcraftAI/README.md

 ---

-Embrace the magic of podcasting with PodcastGPT—where stories come alive.
+Embrace the magic of podcasting with PodCraft.ai — where stories come alive.
 Let's create something amazing together! 🌟